jarvist/PolaronMobility.jl/docs/src/scientific_discussion.md

 The method provides the temperature dependent polaron-mobility without any free parameters.
 No arbitrary relaxation time is needed or used.
-The scattering processes are treated directly, by including an effective electron-phonon coupling in the specification of the Frohlich 'alpha' parameter, and then all other features come from solving the model.
+The scattering processes are treated directly, by including an effective electron-phonon coupling in the specification of the Fröhlich α/'alpha' parameter, and then all other features come from solving the model.
 The original Feynman model is correct to all orders in alpha, and the Hellwarth direct contour-integration of the general Feynman mobility statement is